 When your business is subsidizing your employees’ healthcare, you want them to use good judgment when making important decisions.
-Not only does this ensure your employees are receiving great, affordable care, but it also helps your company minimize healthcare spending.
+Not only does this ensure your employees are receiving quality, affordable care, but it also helps your company minimize healthcare spending.

 It’s in your company’s best interest to teach your employees how to be better healthcare consumers.
 Doing so will require a little effort to start, but as you create a culture of openness and transparency around healthcare benefits, you’ll immediately notice the benefits.

 Here’s how you can start coaching your employees on how to become better healthcare consumers.

 Think about the last time you talked to your employees about their healthcare benefits.
 Was it during renewal season, or during a new employee’s onboarding?